darkecology/roostui/data/README.md

 # Adding new data to the website

+## Deployment outputs
-Deploying the [roost-system](https://github.com/darkecology/roost-system) produces four types of outputs: radar `scans`, rendered `arrays`, deployment `logs`, and `ui`-required files.
+Deploying the [roost-system](https://github.com/darkecology/roost-system) produces four types of outputs:
-In addition, `slurm_logs` are saved if the deployment happens on a server that uses slurm to manage jobs.
+1. `ui`-required files, including
-- `ui`-required files include (1) dz05 and vr05 images to be visualized in the UI and
+   1. `images` of the dz05 and vr05 channels to be visualized in the UI
-(2) scan, bounding box, and per-sweep animal count lists saved in csv files.
+   2. `csv` files for scans, bounding boxes, and per-sweep animal counts
-- Other files are for reference and reusing only.
-Typically, `scans` are deleted during deployment to save disk space once `arrays` are rendered.
+2. radar `scans`, which are typically deleted during deployment to save disk space once `arrays` are rendered
+3. rendered `arrays`
+4. deployment `logs`.

+In addition,
+5. `slurm_logs` are saved if the deployment happens on a server that uses slurm to manage jobs.

+## Archiving and publishing deployment outputs
+1. Clone this roostui repo to your local machine and pull the latest main branch.

+2. File transferring:
-We use the slurm CPU cluster to perform large-scale deployment of the [roost-system](https://github.com/darkecology/roost-system).
+   1. We run `tools/launch_demo.py` on the Swarm CPU cluster to process many station-years.
-When we use `tools/launch_demo.py` to process station-years, commands in `tools/demo.sh` should both run the system and transfer outputs from swarm to the doppler server where we host the UI and archive files.
+   This script calls `tools/demo.sh`, which should both run the system and transfer outputs from the Swarm server to the Doppler server where we host the UI and archive files.

-1. Clone this roostui repo to your local machine and pull the latest main branch, if not already.
-Add csv files to this repo, if not already, as follows.
-Under `data`, modify arguments in `fetch.sh` and run `bash fetch.sh <dataset_name>`.
-This will create a new directory `data/<dataset_name>` as needed and pull the csv files in `ui/scans_and_tracks` from swarm.
+   2. Alternatively, we can manually transfer ui-required files by `bash fetch.sh <dataset_name>`.

-2. Run `bash init_dataset.sh <dataset_name>`.
+3. Initialize the new dataset in this roostui repo by `bash init_dataset.sh <dataset_name>`.
 This creates two files:
-    * `<dataset_name>/config.json`: configuration file
-    * `<dataset_name>/batches.txt`: list of batches
+   1. `<dataset_name>/batches.txt`: list of batches
+   2. `<dataset_name>/config.json`: configuration file

-    Edit these files if needed.
+   Edit them if needed.

-3. Edit the main UI config file `data/config.json` to add your dataset.
+4. Add the new dataset to the main UI config file `data/config.json`.

-    ~~~ json
-    {"datasets" : ["train", "us_sunrise_v3", "<dataset_name>"]}
-    ~~~

-4. Test the website locally.
-See [README in parent directory](../README.md).
+5. Test the website locally according to the [README in parent directory](../README.md).
    Usually this means running `yarn run serve` and then navigating to [http://localhost:8888]().

-5. From the root of this repo, publish the website on doppler by `bash publish.sh <website_name>`.
+6. Publish the website on Doppler by running `bash publish.sh <website_name>` in the parent directory.
-We currently use `ui` as the <website_name>.
+   1. We currently use `ui` as the <website_name>.
-If your "local machine" is a directory on doppler, run `bash publish_local.sh <website_name>` will do the same.
+   2. If your "local machine" is a directory on Doppler, run `bash publish_local.sh <website_name>` will do the same.

+   **Now the latest results should be visible on the web UI!**

+7. Finally,
-7. Commit and push your changes to github.
+   1. Commit and push your changes to Github.
+   2. Clean files on Swarm to prevent out-of-space errors in furture deployment.
-`chmod` so that the directories on doppler can be modified by teammates.
+   3. `chmod` so that the directories on Doppler can be modified by teammates.
-Clean files on swarm to prevent out-of-space errors in furture deployment.